“We wanted to create something that would not only impact our community, but the communities around us.” Bria Snell on Green Connections Radio

 - Talia Buford, ProPublica reporter covering the Flint, Michigan lead poisoning water crisis.

-Subscribe to our newsletter for these amazing profiles and tips in your Inbox, plus, blogs, events, and special content and offers — and to our podcasts on iTunes and other podcast networks to receive them right away.
+Subscribe to our newsletter for these amazing profiles and tips in your Inbox, plus, blogs, events, and special content and offers.

 Also, join our Facebook Page and share your insights!

 Reach us on Twitter @joanmichelson